HubSpot Asset Marketplace Guidelines

 Website, Landing Page, and Blog Templates

-Once you have created your Asset Marketplace provider account and your assets are ready to be submitted to the marketplace.
-The following illustrates the process on how you can submit your assets to the marketplace.
-In the example below, we will be listing a module asset type.
+Once you have created your Asset Marketplace provider account and your assets are ready to be submitted to the marketplace you can submit them for approval.
+We have created the following guide to walk you through listing your assets.

 Our marketplace team reviews assets in order from oldest to newest submission.
 Most marketplace assets are reviewed within two weeks; however, this can vary depending on the volume of submissions and the complexity of the asset.
 Please note that we are not able to provide information on your current asset's place in the queue.